cloudmation-llc/cvc-oei-sis-tools/docusaurus/docs/program-logins-csv.md

 **Completed Files:** By default, successfully parsed files will be moved to a `cross-enrollment-completed` directory created _within_ the input directory.
 You can change the name of the completed directory using the property key `cvc.cross-enrollment.completedDirectory`.

 **Failed Files:** By default, files that fail to parse successfully will be moved to a `cross-enrollment-failed` directory created _within_ the input directory.
-You can change the name of the completed directory using the property key `cvc.cross-enrollment.failedDirectory`.
+You can change the name of the failed directory using the property key `cvc.cross-enrollment.failedDirectory`.

 Colleague specific configuration examples are in the `sample-configs` folder.